e-invoice-be/e-invoice-java/README.md

 <!-- x-release-please-end -->

-The e-invoice.be Peppol SDK provides convenient access to the [E Invoice REST API](https://api.e-invoice.be) from applications written in Java.
+The e-invoice.be Peppol SDK provides convenient access to the [e-invoice.be REST API](https://api.e-invoice.be) from applications written in Java.

-It is generated with [Stainless](https://www.stainless.com/).

 <!-- x-release-please-start-version -->